KungPhoo/ba67-basic/www.ba67.org/readme.md

 **Usage:** `CLR`

 ### COLOR
 Set text or background color.
-The `screen` is an indicator what colour to change.
+The `source` is an indicator what colour to change.
 ```
 0 or 6: Background (C128: 0)